Sv443/BetterYTM/contributing.md

   - [fetchVideoVotes()](#fetchvideovotes) - Fetches the approximate like and dislike count for the video with the specified ID
 - Other:
   - [NanoEmitter](#nanoemitter) - Abstract class for creating lightweight, type safe event emitting classes
+  - [formatNumber](#formatnumber) - Formats a number with the configured locale and passed or configured format

 <br><br>